-NCI’s PDQ® pediatric treatment cancer information summaries explain treatment options for all children’s cancers.
-The summaries also include information about diagnosing and staging cancer.
+NCI’s PDQ® pediatric treatment cancer information summaries explain diagnosis, staging, and treatment options for children's cancers.

 Before any new treatment can be made widely available to patients, it must be studied in clinical trials (research studies) and found to be safe and effective in treating disease.
 Clinical trials for children and adolescents with cancer are generally designed to compare potentially better therapy with therapy that is currently accepted as standard.
 Most of the progress made in identifying curative therapies for childhood cancers has been achieved through clinical trials.

-Our site has information about how clinical trials work.
+Our site's Clinical Trials Information for Patients and Caregivers explains how clinical trials work.
 Information specialists who staff NCI’s Cancer Information Service can answer questions about the process and help identify ongoing clinical trials for children with cancer.

 Children face unique issues during their treatment for cancer, after the completion of treatment, and as survivors of cancer.
 For example, they may receive more intense treatments, cancer and its treatments have different effects on growing bodies than adult bodies, and they may respond differently to drugs that control symptoms in adults.
-For more information, see the PDQ® Pediatric Supportive Care summary.
+Late effects of treatment are discussed later on this page in the Survivorship section.

 Coping with Cancer

 The causes of most childhood cancers are not known.
-About 5 percent of all cancers in children are caused by an inherited mutation (a genetic mutation that can be passed from parents to their children).
+About 8 to 10 percent of all cancers in children are caused by an inherited mutation (a genetic mutation that can be passed from parents to their children).